-Many with sick sinus syndrome eventually need a permanent artificial pacemaker to monitor and regulate the heart’s rhythm and send electrical signals to stimulate the heart when it’s beating too slowly.
+Many with SSS eventually need a permanent artificial pacemaker to monitor and regulate the heart’s rhythm and send electrical signals to stimulate the heart when it’s beating too slowly.

 A pacemaker controls but does not cure SSS, therefore, it is a reportable chronic condition.